PlatONnetwork/docs/docs/JS-SDK.md

 #### send - methods.myMethod.send

-Will send a transaction to the smart contract and execute its method.
+Will send a transaction to the smart contract and execute it's method.
 Note this can alter the smart contract state.

 Method: